20 Best Things To Do in Phuket: Skip the Tourist Traps

 Fish lunch at Banana Beach

-6. Marvel at the Big Buddha
+6. Check Out the Views from the Big Buddha

 Things To Do in Phuket - Big Buddha